The Big Book of Aliens and Other Stories

 I reached up and took the first book from the top left shelf by the door and I read it.
 For the next several weeks that is how I selected what to read, each one in turn from the beginning.
 I didn’t know I could select a book from elsewhere in the library, I just figured they had to be read in order.

 There were novels and plays and poems and technical manuals and all sorts of books devoted to math and science and physics and it just went on and on.
 I understood many of the books but there was just as many I didn’t understand but I read every word in each book because I thought that is what you had to do.
 It was like the dictionary but instead of one word and its definition each book was an idea or subject that expanded beyond what I knew and it was intoxicating.

 I had gone through about three bookshelves when it started to get a little boring because a lot of the books were very old and I think the collection was mostly books donated by doctors.
 There was a great deal of large older volumes with all sorts of medical information and they were very difficult to read.
-Although there was this one book on Louis Pasteur that was amazing and it was also around that time that the nuns took notice of what I was reading.
+Although there was this one book on Louis Pasteur that was amazing and it was also around the time that the nuns took notice of what I was reading.
 Two of them approached me as I was reading the Louis Pasteur book and asked if I understood what I was reading and I was afraid I had done something wrong so I told them I was just looking so they would leave me alone, and they did.